-11.1.14 S ເ ipport for Productive Agricultural Investments (SIAP) Grant Name Support for Productive Agricultural Investments (Aides aux Investissements Agricoles Productifs (SIAP)) Grant Purpose Supports farmers in making investments that enhance the productivity and sustainability of their operations.
+11.1.14 Support for Productive Agricultural Investments (SIAP)

+Grant Name Support for Productive Agricultural Investments (Aides aux Investissements Agricoles Productifs (SIAP)) Grant Purpose Supports farmers in making investments that enhance the productivity and sustainability of their operations.
 Grant Rate The minimum eligible expenditure is €12,500 excluding tax per application.
 The aid rate is 40% of the eligible costs.
 Grant Detail This scheme is funded under the EAFRD programme and for the period 2023- 2027 allocates €34.12 million in EAFRD appropriations to co-finance aid for productive agricultural investments.
 Given an EAFRD co-financing rate of 60%, nearly €56.86 million in aid will be allocated over the period for the Centre-Val de Loire region, including €6.20 million targeting young farmers.
-The key areas covered by the grant scheme include: 1.
-Climate Risk Management: supports farmers in dealing with the consequences of climatic hazards (frost, hail, drought).
+The key areas covered by the grant scheme include: Climate Risk Management: supports farmers in dealing with the consequences of climatic hazards (frost, hail, drought).
 Eligible items include hay storage buildings, ridge planting machine (for potato seeds), nets & anti-hail infrastructure, frost towers, sprinkler systems, hot air blowers, heating wires, small heaters.
-2. Modernisation of Agricultural Holdings: provides support in a wide range of areas including the following items: bee keeping equipment such as honey extractors and wax melting devices; livestock tools like automated feeders, milking robots, and temperature regulation systems; equine facilities, including animal scales, automatic feeders, and shelter improvements; arable farming equipment like precision guidance systems, seeders, and harvesting machinery; and horticultural tools including greenhouses, crop monitoring systems, and specialized harvesters.
-3. Protection of Natural Water Resources: support actions that promote the transformation of production systems and the reduction of the use and impact of phytosanitary products while maintaining the competitiveness of farms.
+2. Modernisation of Agricultural Holdings: provides support in a wide range of areas including the following items: bee keeping equipment such as honey extractors and wax melting devices; livestock tools like automated feeders, milking robots, and temperature regulation systems; equine facilities, including animal scales, automatic feeders, and shelter improvements; arable farming equipment like precision guidance systems, seeders, and harvesting machinery; and horticultural tools including greenhouses, crop monitoring systems, and specialized harvesters. · 3.
+Protection of Natural Water Resources: support actions that promote the transformation of production systems and the reduction of the use and impact of phytosanitary products while maintaining the competitiveness of farms.
 Scheme is currently closed.
 4. On-Farm Processing: support investments in projects promoting food processing and the marketing of products on farms.
 Eligible projects include: Transformation and commercialisation workshops (including on-farm sales points); Agricultural building renovations for transformation or commercialisation; Investments in equipment such as packaging, cold storage, transport, and production machinery.
-Further detail via: https://centre-valdeloire.chambres-agriculture.fr/dossiers- Duration 1/detail-du-dossier/aides-aux-investissements-agricoles-productifs-siap Duration Deadline of 31 st October for areas 1 and 2 above.
+Further detail via: https://centre-valdeloire.chambres-agriculture.fr/dossiers- Duration 1/detail-du-dossier/aides-aux-investissements-agricoles-productifs-siap Duration Deadline of 31st October for areas 1 and 2 above.
 The on-farm processing (No. 4) deadline continues until December 2027.
-Protection of Natural Resources (No. 3) not open during 2024.
+Protection of Natural Resources I la data (No. 3) not open during 2024.
 Further rounds are expected.
-Update Implications Suppliers of agricultural agric ment for since any the items lists to the Implications Suppliers of agricultural equipment focusing on the items listed above and associated services can benefit from this grant by partnering with farmers to implement eligible investments, thereby enhancing the productivity and sustainability of agricultural operations.
+Update Compliant of animality and animality for the second of the Implications Suppliers of agricultural equipment focusing on the items listed above and associated services can benefit from this grant by partnering with farmers to implement eligible investments, thereby enhancing the productivity and sustainability of agricultural operations.
 Whilst the grant deadlines may have closed, there should still be follow-up opportunities in the region.
-1 closed, there should still be jollow-up opportunities in the region.